Top of page

 Biography

-He is the author of 37 books published in English and Russian, and more than 700 articles and essays, many of which have been translated into 21 languages.
-His books include Russian Postmodernism: New Perspectives on Post-Soviet Culture (with Alexander Genis and Slobodanka Vladiv-Glover), 2016; The Transformative Humanities: A Manifesto (2012); After the Future: The Paradoxes of Postmodernism and Contemporary Russian Culture (1995), Transcultural Experiments: Russian and American Models of Creative Communication (with E. Berry, 1999); From Knowledge to Creativity: How the Humanities Can Change the World (in Russian), 2016, Poetry and Superpoetry: On the Variety of Creative Worlds (in Russian), 2016; The Irony of the Ideal: The Paradoxes of Russian Literature (in Russian), 2015; Religion after Atheism: New Possibilities for Theology (in Russian, 2013).
+He is the author of 42 books published in English and Russian, and more than 800 articles and essays.
+His works have been translated into 26 languages.
+His books include Ideas Against Ideocracy: Non-Marxist Thought of the Late Soviet Period (1953–1991) (2022); The Phoenix of Philosophy: Russian Thought of the Late Soviet Period, 1953-1991 (2019); A Philosophy of the Possible: Modalities in Thought and Culture (2019); The Irony of the Ideal: Paradoxes of Russian Literature (2017); Russian Postmodernism: New Perspectives on Post-Soviet Culture (with A. Genis and S. Vladiv-Glover), 2016; The Transformative Humanities: A Manifesto (2012); Transcultural Experiments: Russian and American Models of Creative Communication (with E. Berry, 1999); After the Future: The Paradoxes of Postmodernism and Contemporary Russian Culture (1995); Primary Concepts: Keys to the Cultural Code (in Russian) 2022; From Knowledge to Creativity: How the Humanities Can Change the World (in Russian), 2016, Poetry and Superpoetry: On the Variety of Creative Worlds (in Russian), 2016; Religion after Atheism: New Possibilities for Theology (in Russian, 2013); Mapping Blank Spaces: On the Future of the Humanities (in Russian, 2004).

 In 1992-1994 Mikhail Epstein received a grant from the National Council for Soviet and East European Research to work on the history of Russian thought of the late Soviet period.
-He has authored inteLnet and a number of other interdisciplinary web sites in the humanities.
+He has authored. inteLnet (from 1995), Kniga Knig (Books of books, 1998), co–founder and co–editor of the online site Filosofia.
+An Encyclopedia of Russian Thought (from 2017) and a number of other interdisciplinary projects and web sites in the humanities.